Campus Challenge

 Campus Challenge is a Philippine television quiz show broadcast by UNTV.
-The show ran continuously every Sunday for 4 seasons beginning August 14, 2011, until it concluded on April 28, 2013.
+The show ran continuously every Sunday for four seasons from August 14, 2011, to April 28, 2013.
 It was hosted by then-MTV VJ Jonathan "Sib" Sibulo and then-Miss Air Philippines 2018 Zahra Bianca Saldua.
 It is a Filipino adaptation of Arirang TV quiz show, Superkids.

 Background and Conceptualization

 As always shown in its end credits, the show is conceptualized by Daniel Razon in response to the Department of Education's challenge to upgrade Filipino children's literacy through a high standard educational TV program.
 In partnership with the University of Asia and the Pacific and LeGit Entertainment and Media Company, one of the producers of the hit TV quiz show Digital LG Quiz, Campus Challenge was put into fruition.
 The quiz show is often dubbed to be the first in the country's national television scene since it aired in UNTV and the first within the decade to air "an academic and beyond-curricular showdown of elementary and high school students in tournament format".
-This is inspired following the success of its counterparts Digital LG Quiz, Battle of the Brains, and the long-running National Quiz Bee in the 2000s.
+This is inspired following the success of its counterparts Digital LG Quiz, Battle of the Brains, Nutroplex Brain Challenge and the long-running National Quiz Bee in the 2000s.